rinaldif/rinaldif.github.io/_pages/about/index.md

 In December 2017, after 5 amazing years in Sydney, I figured it was time to move back to Europe and to break up the long return trip, I made a three months long detour in Southeast Asia, backpacking through amazing places across Thailand, Cambodia, Vietnam, Laos, Singapore and Indonesia.

-In April 2018 I settled back to Milan and in May I started a new exciting job as Data Scientist at [Musement](https://www.musement.com/), an online ticketing company with a global reach, headquartered in Milan.
+In April 2018 I settled back in Milan and in May I started a new exciting job as Data Scientist at [Musement](https://www.musement.com/), an online ticketing company with a global reach, headquartered in Milan.

+In early 2022 I then joined Boolean as the Head of Data Teaching, where (aside from working on internal data science projects) I created a brand new course in Data Analytics, managing and mentoring 600+ students in data analytics across more than 25 B2B and B2C courses and coordinating a team of over 30 professionals between data analysts, scientists and engineers.

-My domains of expertise are Econometrics Modelling, Digital Attribution and Machine Learning.
-Big data environments such as the Hadoop ecosystem and Amazon Redshift are an essential part of my ETL workflow.
-My favorite modelling tools are `R` and `Python`; graphic libraries such as `ggplot2` and `bokeh` are great for lightweight data visualization, whereas for more complex dashboards I usually rely on `Shiny Apps` or data visualization software such as `Tableau` (especially when large volumes of data are involved).
+My domains of expertise are Econometrics Modelling, Digital Attribution Machine Learning and Data Visualisation.
+Big data environments such as Google BigQuery and Amazon Redshift are an essential part of my ETL workflow.
+My favorite modelling tools are `R` and `Python`; graphic libraries such as `ggplot2` and `seaborn` are great for lightweight data visualization, whereas for more complex dashboards I usually rely on `Shiny Apps` or data visualization software such as `Tableau` (especially when large volumes of data are involved).

 Things that excite me
 ============